- Back strains: 33%

 - Everything else (including wrongful death): 2%

-At Miller & Zois, we do not have many back strain cases so that 33% probably gets knocked by at 5%.
+At Miller & Zois, we do not handle many simple back strain cases so that 33% probably gets knocked by at 5%.
 A lot of our cases come from attorney referrals from other personal injury lawyers who are keeping these types of cases for themselves, as they well should.
 Our website constantly underscores “serious injury only” which keeps away a lot of those smaller cases.
 We do this because our business model which requires us to work up every case like it is our only case (self-serving, sure, but true) does not work well with smaller cases economically.

 But if you spread that extra 28% from back stains around to the other injury types (probably disproportionately to wrongful death cases and, I would think, shoulder injury cases which I think has to be 10% of our practice), this is not a bad estimate of what our practice looks like both in terms of total clients and in terms of those cases that go to trial.
-I don’t really notice a difference between some type of injury cases that actually go to trial more often than others.
+I don’t really notice a difference between some injury cases that go to trial more often than others.

 What Does This Information Do For Us?